icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

 ```

 ### Keep parent
 If you want output predictions to be saved in their respective parent folders, use the 'keep_parent' flag.
+The search for WSIs will occur recursively and can be performed on multiple levels; therefore, the output will vary depending on the starting path.

 ```bash
 nnUNetv2_predict_tissue -i /path/to/WSIs -o /path/to/output -suffix suffix_name --keep_parent
 ```

-For scans stored in unique ID folders, the structure would be saved like this:
+For example, scans stored in unique ID folders, the structure would be saved like this:

 ```plaintext
 output_folder/